 Availability & Details

 Students should normally have achieved at least five GCSEs at grade 9-4.
-In addition you must have a GCSE grade 5 or above in an Art, Design or Technology subject and a GCSE grade 4 or above in Mathematics.
+In addition you must have a GCSE grade 5 or above in a creative or technical subject and a GCSE grade 4 or above in Mathematics.

 - Project: To design and prototype a ‘unique yet appropriate’ product for an identified group of users.
 In this project you will study how people interact with products, then you will draw up concepts, use CAD to communicate and simulate products, and model and prototype the parts of a proposal.

 - Study: You will test material properties then learn about forming, joining and finishing processes for a range of materials e.g. casting, welding, plasma cutting, routing, milling, 3D printing etc.

 - Project: To design and prototype a product, or space, for an identified client or group of users.
 In this project, you will analyse situations and plan a project, generate and develop solutions, produce a one-off or prototype and then test its feasibility.